Leutnant Edmund.

 Plan.

-Based on a Vf2d design with two Wellblech style bunkers, the second is a full half round Wellblech and an escape.
+Based on a Vf2d design with two Welblech style bunkers, the second is a full half round Welblech and an escape.

 Wooden bunks with straw mattresses.
 Originally they were housed in wooden huts.